AP Grades Explained for Students: What Do AP Scores 1–5 Mean?

 No recommendation

-How are AP Grades Calculated?
+How Are AP Grades Calculated?

 You will be given an AP score for each paper you take.
 For example, if you take AP Physics 1 and AP Physics 2, you will be given two scores.

-Most courses are assessed by means of one written examination.
+Most AP courses are assessed by means of one written examination.
 This typically includes two sections, multiple choice followed by an essay or free response section.

-In different subjects and examinations, each section is weighted differently, as explained on the AP courses pages on the College Board website.
+In different subjects and examinations, each section is weighted differently, as explained on the AP courses pages on the College Board website (opens in a new tab).

-For example, in the AP Physics 1 examination, the 40 multiple-choice questions are weighted equally to the four free-response questions, even though the recommended timing allocations are different.
+For example, in the AP Physics 1 examination (opens in a new tab), the 40 multiple-choice questions are weighted equally to the four free-response questions, even though the recommended timing allocations are different.

 Section

-Type of Questions
+Type of questions

-Number of Questions
+Number of questions

 Weighting